natelandau/dotfiles/README.md

 **Ensure required software is installed before proceeding.** There are many ways to install Chezmoi.
 Check the [official documentation](https://www.chezmoi.io/install/) for the most up-to-date instructions.
 To install chezmoi and these dotfiles in a single command run the following:

+## First Run

 ```bash
 sh -c "$(curl -fsLS get.chezmoi.io)" -- init --apply natelandau
 ```

+Depending on the options selected during the installation, you may encounter errors on the first run.
+If you encounter an error, run `chezmoi apply`.

 ## Daily Usage